Longboard (skateboard): Cruising

 The "classic" purpose of longboards is for riding at a casual pace as a means of transportation.
 The focus is on foot pushing and relaxed riding at low speed along roads, paths, and city streets.
 Any longboard or skateboard can be used for cruising, though some are easier to push, brake, or ride at high speeds than others.

-Long Distance Push - "LDP" is considered a subset of general cruising, but with the goal of riding long distances, often as a means of exercise.
+Long Distance Push – "LDP" is considered a subset of general cruising, but with the goal of riding long distances, often as a means of exercise.
 This style of riding requires greater expertise in riding switch (pushes with the weaker foot), foot-breaking, and pushing for power and speed.
 Dropped and double dropped decks are typically used here, making pushing easier than on a dropthrough or topmount board.

 Carving

 Carving, in and of itself, is not necessarily a discipline of longboarding.
 However, there are numerous subsets of carving that make its designation as a discipline more appropriate.
 Carving is a surf-like riding style that involves chaining quick successive turns back and forth in an S-like shape trajectory, in order to build and maintain momentum and speed.
 A longboard of any length or mounting style can be used to carve.

-Pumping - Involves swaying your body back and forth and shifting your weight in a way that makes your longboard perform quick small turns, gaining momentum by leveraging centripetal forces, without your feet ever touching the ground.
+Pumping – Involves swaying your body back and forth and shifting your weight in a way that makes your longboard perform quick small turns, gaining momentum by leveraging centripetal forces, without your feet ever touching the ground.
 Carving is to reduce speed while pumping is meant to gain or maintain it.
 As a rule of thumb, a smaller deck will allow you to start pumping at a lower speed, while a larger deck will let you pump faster once at higher speeds.

-Long Distance Pumping - Pumping for long distances, often combined with pushing.
-This is a minor subset of longboarding that has an avid, global group of riders.
+Long Distance Pumping – Pumping for long distances, often combined with pushing.
+Commonly referred-to as "LDP" ,this is a minor subset of longboarding that has an avid, global group of riders.

-Surfskating - A mix of carving and pumping, designed to simulate surfing.
+Surfskating – A mix of carving and pumping, designed to simulate surfing.
 Typical short and wide with small wheels.

-Slalom - Fast pumping over short distances, swerving around cones.
+Slalom – Fast pumping over short distances, swerving around cones.
 Typically done as part of a racing competition on a shorter, highly maneuverable board.

 Downhill

-Downhill - Also referred to as Speedboarding.
+Downhill – Also referred to as Speedboarding.
 Drop-through, drop-platform, and top-mount longboards are all used in downhill skateboarding.
-Downhill decks are very stiff and usually have a small to medium wheelbase around 20-25”.
+Downhill decks are very stiff and usually have a small to medium wheelbase around 20–25”.

-Freeride - A subdiscipline of downhill.
+Freeride – A subdiscipline of downhill.
 Freeriding involves downhill riding at low to moderate speed, with a focus on performing stylish power slides and drifts to control descent.
 Lighter freeriding is often done on drop-through or dropped decks and typically done at lower speeds.

-Tech Sliding - Tech sliding, or technical sliding, is a discipline of downhill skateboarding where riders typically use hard wheels to bust out multiple fast-paced and creative slides.
+Tech Sliding – Tech sliding, or technical sliding, is a discipline of downhill skateboarding where riders typically use hard wheels to bust out multiple fast-paced and creative slides.
 This discipline is only limited by the rider’s creativity.
 Decks are symmetrical and very hard wheels (95a-101a) are often used.